mahays0/PingBP3/README.md

 ### frontend

 This is the angular 2 based client code.
 It's built using angular-cli.
-See [client readme] (frontend/README.md) for instructions on using the front end
+See [client readme] (https://github.com/angular/angular-cli) for instructions on using the front end outside of gradle.
+See `gradle tasks` for the other front end tasks